-After the shutdown procedure is finished on all nodes, go to PART-II to begin the upgrade procedure.
+After the shutdown procedure is finished on all nodes, go to Part II, "During Installation or Upgrade" to begin the upgrade procedure.

 During the upgrade it is very important that the system disk being upgraded is accessed only by the node on which the upgrade is being performed.
 If the disk can be accessed from other nodes in the cluster, for example, through an HSC or HSJ device, you must ensure that this does not happen.
 Even if the disk is only mounted and no file access is performed, the disk can still become corrupted.